-Outlaw is the official song of the National Pro Fastpitch league's 2018 season.
+Dangerous is a featured song of the National Pro Fastpitch league's 2019 season.
 Catch the song all season long on NPFTV and ESPN+

 A third-generation musician from Cleveland, OH, songwriter Stephanie Trivison knows how to make a melody stick to your ears.

 Over 15 years of live performance and sharing the stage with acts including producer and Grammy-winner Jack Antonoff, American Authors, Robert Randolph, and Eisley helped her hone in on what resonates with varying audiences from song structure to stage presence.
 Often noted for her easy charisma, she landed a role as a musician in a McDonald’s commercial – on a whim.